- Install MongoDB >

 Depending on the security level of your system, Windows may pop up a Security Alert dialog box about blocking “some features” of C:\mongodb\bin\mongod.exe from communicating on networks.
 All users should select Private Networks, such as my home or work network and click Allow access.
 For additional information on security and MongoDB, please see the Security Documentation.

-Create a specific directory for MongoDB log files:
+Create directories for your database and log files:

 Stop or remove the MongoDB service as needed.¶